GnG1 Models GnG1 icon

 Registration

-The GnG1 Models will expires after 5 uses if not registered by the end of the grace period.
-You can register your copy by submitting the registration number in the Purchase page.
-Registration codes will not be given out until the cost of registering your copy is paid in full.
+The GnG1 Models will expires after 5 trial uses if it is not registered by the end of the grace period.
+You may register your copy by submitting the license number on the Register webpage.
+If applicable, registration codes are issued only after the full registration fee has been paid on the Purchase webpage.

 Top Top